Ng Yen Yen: Senatorship

 Before being elected as a member of parliament in Dewan Rakyat, she was a senator in the Dewan Negara.
 She was recommended to be a senator by the then MCA deputy president Lim Ah Lek.
 Her senatorship was from the Pahang state government under MCA's quota and her candidacy had to be endorsed by the Pahang State Executive Council and Legislative Assembly.
 Ng took her oath of office as a senator in August 1993.

-Ng's senatorship was scrutinised and it was found that she was a permanent resident of Australia when she took the oath of loyalty to the Yang DiPertuan Agong and country to be appointed a senator.
+Ng's senatorship was scrutinised and it was found that she was a permanent resident of Australia when she took the oath of loyalty to the Yang di-Pertuan Agong and country to be appointed a senator.
 Before receiving her senatorship she had declared herself as a permanent resident of Australia in documents filed with the Australian authorities.
 She was still an Australian PR in between 1990 and 1995 during her tenure as a Malaysian Senator.
 Ng chose Tusmore, Adelaide, South Australia as her place of residence and had been living in Australia for approximately three years.

 In Australia, Ng teamed up with Soh Chee Wen, General (Rtd) Mohamed Ngah Said and two Australians to run stock-broking business via New South Wales-based company, Indo Pacific Securities Limited, from April 1992 through May 1995.
 She was a director of the company from April 1992 until she resigned in May 1995.
 In an interview to Malaysiakini, Ng said she revoked her permanent residency in 1995, in her second year of senatorship, as she need not travel to Australia that frequently any more.
 Thus, she said the question of her 'dual citizenship' does not hold any more.

 Ng has said that she obtained the PR status to facilitate her frequent travelling to Australia to look after her three sons who "were in their early formative years and studying there".

 Lim Ah Lek, the person who had recommended Ng for the senatorship, has said that he was misled and regretted his decision, saying: